berachain/docs/apps/core/content/learn/help/glossary.md

 ## Governance

 The system by which decisions are made within the Berachain ecosystem.
-Governance involves proposals, voting, and the implementation of changes, often using BGT tokens for participation.
+Governance involves proposals, voting, and the implementation of changes for PoL & Berachain's native dapps(BEX,Berps,Bend, HoneySwap) using BGT tokens for participation.
+[Read more about Governance](/learn/governance/).

 ## HONEY

 `$HONEY` is the native stablecoin of the Berachain ecosystem, pegged to 1 USDC.
 It is used throughout the Berachain ecosystem and involves minting and burning fees.
-Read more in [Tokens > $HONEY](/learn/pol/tokens/honey).
+Read more in [Tokens - $HONEY](/learn/pol/tokens/honey).

 ## IBC